An Ultimate Guide on How to Start a Business in India

 Without having a major experience, a college degree, or even own investment initially, one can successfully start a business journey.
 All a person needs is a drive, a proper plan, and an objective.

 To prove this, we can take the example of today’s business icon Mark Zuckerberg.

 During his college years, when Mr. Zuckerberg started Facebook, at that time, he never expected that one day his business’ market capitalization will be more than $500 billion and have more than 2 billion monthly active users.

-Similarly, hundreds of successful enterprises out there like Zomato, Flipkart, etc., that started on a very small scale and today needs no introduction.
+Similarly, hundreds of successful enterprises out there like Zomato, Flipkart, etc., started on a very small scale and today need no introduction.

 If you’re an entrepreneur and thinking of starting a business in India, then through this blog, we’re going to guide you on how to do it successfully.